Devastated but not destroyed

 With further support, they can continue to thrive and reach out to more children and youths needing social and emotional support in the communities around Tacloban.

-You can help ABUYO by donating funds for their transport costs to run workshops for other communities in Tacloban.
-The funds will be administered by Singapore-based Artsolute, which supports ABUYO and activates young people to lead and participate in projects of community development, cultural exchange and psychosocial intervention.
+Update: The fundraiser for ABUYO for has ended.
+The funds were administered by Singapore-based Artsolute, which supports ABUYO and activates young people to lead and participate in projects of community development, cultural exchange, and psychosocial intervention.